Stanny2017/english-accumulation/README.md

 # english-accumulation

-Try to translate some english learning material !
+Try to translate some english material, mean to learn english by the way.